-Where the Group has no significant influence, the investment is classified as other long-term investment and is carried under the cost method.
+In accordance with ASC subtopic 325-20 ("ASC 325-20"), Investments-Other: Cost Method Investments, where the Group has no significant influence, the investment is classified as other long-term investment and is carried under the cost method.
 Investment income is recognized by the Group when the investee declares a dividend and the Group believes it is collectible.
 The Group periodically evaluates the carrying value of its investment under the cost method and any decline in value is included in impairment of cost of the investment.

-As of December 31, 2011 and 2012, the Group had no investments under equity method of accounting.
-As of December 31, 2011 and 2012, the Group only has a 1.85% equity interest in a company in PRC that specializes in the real estate industry.
-The Group does not exercise significant influence over this investment and therefore, the Group accounts for the investment under the cost method.
+As of December 31, 2012 and 2013, the Group has a 1.85% investment in Henan Lianhe Real Estate Co., Ltd. The Group does not exercise significant influence over Henan Lianhe Real Estate Co., Ltd. and therefore, the Group accounts for the investment under the cost method.
 Investment income is recognized by the Group when the investee declares a dividend and the Group believes it is collectible.

-(q) Capitalized interest
+(r) Capitalized interest